Trigeminal neuralgia treatment

 - Stimulation of the Nerve

-What is trigeminal neuralgia
+What is trigeminal neuralgia?

-Trigeminal neuralgia is a chronic pain syndrome in the facial area that causes extreme, sporadic, spasm, or electric-like face pain that lasts anywhere from a few seconds to as long as 2 hours per episode.
+Trigeminal neuralgia is a chronic pain syndrome in the facial area that causes extreme, sporadic, spasm-like, or electric-like face pain that lasts anywhere from a few seconds to as long as 2 hours per episode.
 Episodes can occur for days, weeks, or months at a time and then disappear for months or years.

-The pathology of Trigeminal neuralgia
+The pathology of trigeminal neuralgia

-When any minimal pressure for whatever reason is applied to the Trigeminal nerve, it triggers bouts of attack in the form of unbearable pain.
+When any minimal pressure, for whatever reason, is applied to the trigeminal nerve, it triggers bouts of attack in the form of unbearable pain.
 Such episodes can be triggered by touching a face (while shaving, washing the face, or applying makeup), eating, drinking, talking, or being exposed to the wind.

 Trigeminal neuralgia typically occurs on one side of the face.
 The severity of the pain attacks causes the sufferer to grimace or twitch their face, preventing them from carrying out their routine.